 The average size of ELI classes is 16 students.

 Class schedule information for the ELI programs are available on each individual program's page.

 What if I arrive late for my program?

-All students are expected to be present on the first day of the program (placement testing day).
+All students are expected to be present on the first day of the program.
 You should make every effort to arrive on time.
-If for some reason you cannot arrive for the first day, you must obtain permission for your late arrival from the ELI before the program start.
-It is very important that you notify us as soon as you know your plans.
+If for some reason you cannot arrive for the first day, please notify ELI Registration immediately.
+If you do not notify us, you may lose your place in the program.

 What is your language policy?

-You are expected to use English in your program at all times.
+You are expected to use English at the ELI at all times.
+Please see the ELI English policy.
 You are also expected to respect your fellow students and each other's cultures.